AudioRole: An Audio Dataset for Character Role-Playing in Large Language Models: Introduction

 To promote the solution of this challenge, we introduce \textbf{Audio Role-Playing (ARP)}, a novel task requiring dual-alignment of generated responses: (1) semantic consistency with character knowledge and speaking style, and (2) acoustic fidelity to vocal profiles.
 ARP task extends beyond speech synthesis — successful ARP systems must dynamically adapt both \textit{what} is said (content) and \textit{how} it's said (delivery) according to situational contexts and character traits.

 Central to advancing ARP research is the creation of high-quality training data.
-Current attempts using general-purpose multi-modal models like GPT-4o-Audio and MiniCPM-O-2.6 rely on prompt engineering for audio role-playing, but their zero-shot or one-shot performance remains suboptimal due to the absence of dedicated training corpora.
-Our solution, \textbf{AudioRole}, addresses the data scarcity through systematic curation of 13 TV series spanning 1K+ hours, yielding 1M+ characters' dialogue pairs of potentially more than 115 main characters, which makes it support Audio Role-Playing for a wide range of characters.
+Current attempts using general-purpose multi-modal models such as GPT-4o-Audio and MiniCPM-O-2.6, rely on prompt engineering for audio role-playing; however their zero-shot or one-shot performance remains suboptimal due to the absence of dedicated training corpora.
+Our solution, \textbf{AudioRole}, addresses the data scarcity through systematic curation of 13 TV series spanning 1K+ hours, which makes it support Audio Role-Playing for a wide range of characters.

 The dataset's efficacy is validated through rigorous evaluation against state-of-the-art multi-modal models.
-When fine-tuned on AudioRole, evaluated by our dual-aspect evaluation framework (ARP-Eval), which assessed \textit{response quality} and \textit{role fidelity} for both acoustic and semantic.
+When fine-tuned on AudioRole, evaluated by our dual-aspect evaluation framework, which assessed \textit{response quality} and \textit{role fidelity} for both acoustic and semantic.
 While keeping a good Acoustic Quality score, our ARP-Model achieves 0.31 Acoustic Personalization score, significantly outperforming the raw mode before fine-tuning, even outperform GPT-4o-Audio and MiniCPM-O-2.6.
 It also gets a Content Personalization score 0.36 higher than the raw model, which shows the ability of role-playing trained into the ARP-Model.

-Our work has three key contributions: \begin{itemize} \item We formally define Audio Role-Playing as a dual-alignment task requiring synchronized generation of character-appropriate content (knowledge, speaking style) and acoustic properties (pitch, pacing, timbre). \item We construct AudioRole — the first large-scale dataset enabling systematic training of ARP systems, with 1M+ audio samples from more than 115 main characters, capturing nuanced vocal profiles across diverse TV characters. \item Experimental validation demonstrates that models trained on AudioRole achieve both higher Acoustic Personalization and higher Content Personalization score, two metrics from ARP-Eval, than the raw model before training.
+Our work has three key contributions: \begin{itemize} \item We formally define Audio Role-Playing as a dual-alignment task requiring synchronized generation of character-appropriate content (knowledge, speaking style) and acoustic properties (pitch, pacing, timbre). \item We construct AudioRole — the first large-scale dataset enabling systematic training of ARP systems, with 1M+ audio samples from more than 115 main characters, capturing nuanced vocal profiles across diverse TV characters. \item Experimental validation—corroborated by human perceptual studies—demonstrates that models trained on AudioRole achieve both higher Acoustic Personalization and higher Content Personalization score than the raw model before training.
 (Even higher than leading multi-modal models using zero-shot or one-shot prompting), proving the dataset's critical role in advancing audio-grounded role-playing. \end{itemize}

 To accelerate ARP research, we open-source a complete base comprising AudioRole, ARP-Eval, and 6 fine-tuned ARP-Models, which are potentially key resources for developing AI agents that truly embody digital personas.